Also known as the swimming cat, the Turkish Van (pronounced varn) is a natural breed occurring in the mountainous region of Lake Van in Turkey.

 The Turkish Van is an extremely active cat.
-They have a great love of heights, are very dog like & happy to follow their owners around the house.
-However, it is on their terms.
-They can sometimes become attached to a particular member of the family.
+They have a great love of heights, are very dog-like and happy to follow their owners around the house, however, it is on their terms.
+Turkish Vans can sometimes become attached to a particular member of the family.

 They are most well known for their love of water.
 Many owners have watched their Turkish Van jump into a pond while chasing a bird, or happily sit outside in the rain.
 They are fascinated by dripping taps & don’t even bother trying to discipline a Turkish Van with a spray gun, he will think it’s a great game.

-Regular grooming is required to keep the coat mat free.
+Turkish Vans should have their coat brushed daily to keep it mat free.
 The coat sheds heavily once a year.